martinlocklear/trufflehog/dataflow.md

     subgraph DetectorResponsibility[" "]
         direction LR

+        De-Dupe-Detectors["`**De-Dupe-Detectors**

+If multiple detectors keyword-match on the same chunk, we have some logic that chooses which detector to actually run`"]

         CollectMatches["`**Collect Matches**

-        Detector specific regexes are run against the matched chunks, resulting in unverified secrets`"] VerifyMatches["`**Verify Matches**
+Detector specific regexes are run against the matched chunks, resulting in unverified secrets`"]
+        VerifyMatches["`**Verify Matches**

-        Optionally, observed unverified secrets are verified by attempting to use them against live services`"] DedupMatches["`**Dedup Matches**
+Optionally, observed unverified secrets are verified by attempting to use them against live services`"]

-        The same secret could be found in several places, so we dedup before verying against live services.
-There's also come caching that happens here`"]
+        De-Dupe-Detectors -- deduped detectors --> CollectMatches

-        CollectMatches -- regex matched chunks --> DedupMatches DedupMatches -- deduped matches --> VerifyMatches
+        CollectMatches -- regex matched chunks --> VerifyMatches end
-    end

     style DetectorDescription fill:#89553e